rejetto/hfs/README.md

 You can easily share a single file instead of the whole folder, or you can rename it, but without touching the real file, just virtually.

+Listing files, searching files, zipping folders, it's all very fast, streamed while data is produced, so you don't have to wait.

 This project is in an early stage and distribution will be made easier.

 This is a full rewrite of [the Delphi version](https://github.com/rejetto/hfs2).